View Other Content

 2005 - Future reds Gabriel Paletta and Nabil El Zhar were both on the losing side in group stage games in the Under-20’s World Championship Finals in the Netherlands.

-2007 - Scott Carson won his 26th cap for England Under-21’s as they held the Czech Republic to a goalless draw in the European Championships Finals in the same country.
+2007 - Scott Carson and future red James Milner played for England Under-21’s as they held the Czech Republic to a goalless draw in the European Championships Finals in the same country.
 Alberto Aquilani played for Italy in the same competition as they lost 1-0 to Serbia.

 2015 - Future red Danny Ings played for England Under-21’s in their 1-0 defeat of Belarus in Barnsley.
 Meanwhile, ex-red Mikel San José played for the full Spanish side as they beat Costa Rica 2-1 in a friendly in Leon.

 Jen under way